StevenLau6/StevenLau6.github.io/_pages/about.md

   - /about.html
 ---

-Dr. Liu is an AI researcher working on Large Language Model, Self-Evolving Agent, Natural Language Processing, and Generative AI.
+Dr. Liu is an AI researcher working on Large Language Models, Self-Evolving Agents, Natural Language Processing, and Generative AI.

-Liu currently focuses on large language models, encompassing the training methods and data recipes for the pre-training and post-training stages.
-He is also working on the self-evolving agents and autonomous systems.
+Liu currently focuses on large language models, encompassing training methods and data recipes for the pre-training and post-training stages.
+He is also working on self-evolving agents and autonomous systems.

+Liu is currently with the Tongyi Large Model Business Unit at Alibaba.

 ## Education: